kylekietchau/Piccolina/README.md

 # Piccolina

 A Discord chat bot that uses the OpenAI assistant API in order to receive and generate prompts from the user on Discord.

-Gathers and stores information about the user's prompts and stores them in a file to be used as relevant information for future conversations.
+The chat bot uses Retrieval-Augmented Generation (RAG) to generate its responses.
+Embeddings are generated on every message from the user and stored in a MongoDB cluster.
+It then uses Mongo's Atlas Search to find relevant information using vector search.
+The relevant messages are then passed back to the AI to use as contextual information in its response.

 ## In Progress:
-		1. Migrate the contextual information for future conversations from a local file to MongoDB.
-		2. Create unique context files for different users.
-		3. Use NLP to fully optimize the contextual information gathered from the user.
+		1. Use NLP to fully optimize the contextual information gathered from the user.